mariya12290/SDLC/SDLC1.md

 goal.

 SO basically, When developing any E/E components in automotive, each development phase should be comply with the ISO 26262 standards.

-### Why elektrobit?

-SInce EB is a leading supplier of embbeded software for connected and autonomoius driving functionalites, I can get the opportunity to work with different technilogies, such as connectivity, autonomous driving depending upon the projects and also can directly interact with the leading automakers to get their requirements in developing and brining the safe autonomous vehicle onto the road.

-Have products in positioning, connected vehicles, ECU, ADAS, security and remote data collection and simulation